 She walked to the hatch and gave it a final inspection.
 The handle still missing.
 Access panel power still off.
 No communication.
 Hatch didn't budge.
 It sat there, jutting out of the base of the mountain like a discarded toy.

 She turned east and loped up to the next access hatch.
 On the moon, you didn't run, you used a bouncing skip the locals referred to as loping.
 It kicked up dust in your wake, but by constantly moving forward, less of it stuck to your boots than would if you walked.

 Jack's boots had made contact with the red ice.
 What if they picked up a sample in the skid?

 Something to explore when she got within phone range.

 She passed over the first ridge.
 Wheel tracks.
 Small tracks like a bot.
 More than one.
-She followed them as they were going in her direction.
+She followed them as they went in her direction.
 After a few kilometers one of the tracks, the top set, veered off to the south, up the low ridge of a small crater.
 Only one track left.
 She kept heading east.
 The remaining track veered off to the same crater.

 She paused and pulled out her map.
 It wasn't a crater.
 Vent hole.
 Marked as deep.

 Red Ice.
 A bot trail that runs by a vent hole and loops back on itself.